ruc-practical-ai-fall-2025/development-environment-setup/README.md

 #### Scope of Permission Changes and Differences between Operating System Permissions vs. Git Hub Visibility

-Remember that the permission changes you apply will only apply to the computer that you are applying them on.
+Remember that the permission changes you apply will only apply to the computer network that you are applying them on.
 If you make a file world-readable on your local computer, it is still subject to any protections provided by your firewall, network router, etc. and therefore not truly readable by "the world."
 However, if you are working on a shared network (such as a shared university high performance computing cluster) making a file world readable *will* make it accessible to other students on that same network.
 Be very careful making files group-writable or world-writeable on shared computers since your teammates can accidentally modify them if you do that!

 Also remember that Git Hub has its own permission management system and the permissions that you apply on the computer you develop on (whether a local or remote machine) are not related to whether or not someone can access your code via Git Hub in the cloud.
 Git Hub provides users the ability to make repositories public (truly viewable by the world on the internet) or private (only viewable to the user).
 These permissions must be configured in Git Hub itself and do not inherit from anything specified via `chmod`.